wopni1021/music-player/README.md

 ## Project Overview

 In this project, a music player with a clean and easy-to-user interface was build.
 It allows the user to shuffle the music, preview the music, and adjust the playlist as he or she likes.
-Before you start using, you need the folowing step to set up.
+Before you start using, you need the folowing steps to set up.

 ## Getting Started
 ### `npm install`